dbridges2/Python_projects/README.md

-Learning to code Python wiht various hands on projects
+Learning to code Python with various hands on projects